Bigbear325/zhihengpage/content/home/about.md

 +++

 # Biography
 Hi, My name is Zhiheng Liu, you can also call me Vic.
-I work and study as a research assistant in Computer Science and Engineering Department of Lehigh University.
-Before come to the states,  I works for China Mobile Research Institute as a networking engineer and project manager for past 4 years.
+I work and study as a research and teaching assistant in Computer Science and Engineering Department at Lehigh University.
+Before coming to the  United States, I work for China Mobile Research Institute as a Network Engineer and Project Manager for four years.